handycz/pylibdatachannel/README.md

 **Disclaimer**: This project is an independent Python wrapper for the `libdatachannel` library and is not affiliated with, endorsed by, or maintained by the original `libdatachannel` project.

+## Building
+The wheels are automatically build by the CI.
+The simplest way to get a local build would be using a `cibuildwheel` (which requires Docker or Podman).
+This does not support crosscompilation though.
+1. Install the package: `$ pip install cibuildwheel`
+2. Build: `$ cibuildwheel`
+2b. or build with the use of `podman`: `$ CIBW_CONTAINER_ENGINE="podman" cibuildwheel`
+3. Get the wheels in the `wheelhouse` directory

 ## Wheels
 Python wheels are published to [Pypi repository](https://pypi.org/project/pylibdatachannel).
 Only Linux `x86_64` and `aarch64` are currently built.